o11y-weekly/o11y-weekly.github.io/2023-11-09_Monotonicity/demo/README.md

 Every 10s (prometheus scrap interval, statsd and otlp flush) , the metric is scrapped and a counter increases by 1 each time.

-Every 30s, the app is stopped for 30s and restart.
+Every 30s, the app is stopped for 30s and restarts.

 The counter increases by 3 per minute which is (30s / 10s) and the rate should be between from 0 to 0.1rps.